Skip to content

 Siem Reap, Cambodia

-Ancient city of Angkor Thom and Bayon
+Ancient City of Angkor Thom and Bayon

 More than just another temple, the great Angkor Thom is in fact an ancient city, dating back to the 12th century, that was once the capital of the whole Khmer Empire.
-The city itself, its Bayon temple and Terrace of Elephants are a must see when travelling to the region.
+The city itself, its Bayon temple and Terrace of Elephants are a must-see when travelling to the region.

-On our Signature Angkor Tour you’ll explore the vast city walls with you guide, accessing intricate canals and dusty corners of the complex via avenues of stone gods and demons.
+On our Signature Angkor Tour, you’ll explore the vast city walls with your guide, accessing intricate canals and dusty corners of the complex via avenues of stone gods and demons.

 View Experience Page